 We flew to Venice on Sunday 15 July at 16: 05.
 In fact with the delay, we took off at 16: 30, and at 17h started the final of the World Cup with France playing, we had not planned that.
 Well actually it's not a big deal because it's the beginning of our world tour.
 In addition to Venice, an Italian shares the screen of his phone to watch the match on Italian TV streaming!

 To continue a little on Mestre, the city is totally integrated into the public transport network of the Venice area, which makes it a first choice for those who want to stay for not too expensive.
 You can take a pass for the bus, tram, train, boats to Venice / Mestre for 40 EUR the 3 days : what we have done.
 All tobacco sells this day pass, otherwise the offices of the ACTV.
 It is really very surprising to see a transport network as developed and without works while the geographical constraints are everywhere: water, great distance between cities and islands, overcrowding, ...

-Here we are, Venice and its 124 islands connected by 438 bridges and 183 channels.
-Wahooo, it's beautiful!
-We visited some beautiful Italian cities a few years ago (Milan, Turin, Rome, Palermo, ...), but again, we fell under the charm of Venice, it's so different from any other cities , water changes everything.
-We quickly realize the difference in everyday's life to live on one of these islets, the different logistics to be applied to the inhabitants, waste management, transportation ....
+Here we are in Venice and its 124 islands connected by 438 bridges and 183 channels.
+Wahooo, how beautiful!
+We visited some beautiful Italian cities a few years ago (Milan, Turin, Rome, Palermo, ...), but for once, we fall under the charm of Venice, it's so different from any other city , water changes everything.
+We quickly realize the difference in everyday life to live on one of these islets, the different logistics to be applied to the inhabitants, waste management, travel ....

 We enjoyed 3 full days in Venice, where we mainly strolled around the canals, took the Vaporetto to get around, it's very easy to roam around!

 Among the neighborhoods we visited: San Marco, Castello, Dorseduro, Cannaregio, the old Jewish Guetto.
 Of course we did the best of Venice like San Marco Square, the Rialto Bridge, we also saw Gondolas.
 But the most fun is to get lost in the small streets without necessarily knowing where to go.